Camp Fire Lawsuit Information

 FAQs – Frequently Asked Questions About the Camp Fire Lawsuit

 Is the Camp Fire lawsuit a class action proceeding?
-No, civil claims for Camp Fire victims are filed on an individual basis.
+No. Civil claims for Camp Fire victims are filed on an individual basis.
 This means you will have your own attorney to represent you, and your case will be resolved according to the unique facts of your case and the damages you experienced.
 In a class action, by contrast, a select few plaintiffs would file a single lawsuit on behalf of all victims with any recovery divided amongst the class members.
 No such class has been certified related to the Camp Fire.

 What types of damages are you entitled to pursue?
 While each case is different, common damage categories include: the cost to repair or replace your home and personal property; the loss of use and enjoyment of your property; depreciation in the value of your land; damage to trees, timber, or underwood; business losses; lost wages; loss of crops; harm to pets or livestock; emotional distress; personal injury; and wrongful death.
-Even if you have insurance, you will likely experience a shortfall in some areas of coverage as well as damages that fall outside the policy.
+Even if you have insurance, you will likely experience a shortfall in some areas of coverage as well as damages that fall outside your policy.

 Will you have to pay any legal fees?
-No, our Camp Fire attorneys represent clients under a contingency fee arrangement.
+No. Our Camp Fire attorneys represent clients under a contingency fee arrangement.
 This means you do not pay any case costs, litigation expenses, or attorneys’ fees out of pocket.
 Instead, we recover fees and costs as a percentage of the amount recovered on your behalf and only if your case is successful.
 We invite your questions about our firm’s contingency rate and why we have lowered this percentage for our wildfire clients throughout Butte County.

 Will the attorney take any portion of your insurance payments?
 No. Our law firm does not claim any percentage of your insurance coverage payments.
 We wish to see you recover the maximum amount under your policy following this disaster, and we are available to offer guidance to you throughout the insurance claims process.